 If you live somewhere with guaranteed darkness then full daylight in the early hours of the morning can seem a bit odd at first.
 However, all this daylight is terribly energising and you’ll find plenty in Northern Scandinavia, Iceland and Greenland to fill the never-ending day.Read more

 It doesn’t have to be bucket list items that fill your time either.
 If you are struggling to get some shut-eye then how about a wilderness walk at midnight or a freshwater swim in one of Scandinavia’s numerous lakes?
 You can do these things whenever you want because there is always daylight.

 The Midnight Sun is visible across the Northern regions of Scandinavia, Iceland, North America and Canada either side of the summer solstice.

-In Iceland too, you can experience this period of 24-hour daylight even though the sun dips beneath the horizon (for around 28 minutes), from the beginning of June until the beginning of July; so if you need your sunshine fix we are sure to have the trip to suit you.
-In the area around Akureyri you can explore the remote north around the solstice on the 21st June or on one of the cruises which circumnavigate this unique island during the same period.
+In Iceland, you can experience this period of 24-hour daylight even though the sun dips beneath the horizon (for around 28 minutes), from the beginning of June until the beginning of July; so if you need your sunshine fix we are sure to have the trip to suit you.
+In the area around Akureyri, you can explore the remote north on one of our cruises which circumnavigate the entire island during the same period.